iamericanartist/code-shoulder/resources.md

 - [Ry's Git Tutorial](http://rypress.com/tutorials/git/index) is another FREE digital book (I got it for Kindle), and/or useful website if you prefer, about Git and distributed version control.
 - GitBook's [Front-End Developer Handbook 2017](https://www.gitbook.com/book/frontendmasters/front-end-handbook-2017/details) "broadly outlines and discusses the practice of front-end engineering: how to learn it and what tools are used when practicing it in 2017." - Free E-Book in various formats!
 Check out some of [GitBook's other offerings too...](https://www.gitbook.com/explore)
 - [This repo is amazing](https://github.com/vhf/free-programming-books)!
 Has a list of free programming books, free courses, resources, and more.
 NIIIICE.
+- [97 Things Every Programmer Should Know](https://www.gitbook.com/book/97-things-every-x-should-know/97-things-every-programmer-should-know/details) is another GitBook.com offering and so far a pretty good read.
+It is a free version of the O'Reilly book by the same name.

 ***
 ## Educational Sites